CS 70

 • Horse speaking

-Whoah!
-Whoah!
+Whoa!
+Whoa!
 What is that Node*& thing?

 • LHS Cow speaking

-You can use our inside-out rule for type-reading to find out!
+You can use our inside-out rule for type reading to find out!
 It's a reference to a pointer to a Node.

 • Hedgehog speaking

-Why would you do this to meeeee??
+Why would you do that to meeeee?!

 • LHS Cow speaking